As each season in the Wheel of the Year turns,

 to feel life moving through us instead of around us.

-To remember we are whole and holy— not broken—only bodies in process.
+To proclaim we are whole and holy— never broken—only bodies in a perpetual process of initiation.

 To root the sacred in flesh,